sordina/Deadpan-DDP/README.md

 ## TODO

+Items that still need addressing.

+You can look for such items in the source by running `make todo`.

 * Write definitions for all stubs in DDP module
 * Move modules under some existing namespace
 * Haddock documentation